LoserfruitSimp/spiider34/README.md

 ### Proxy requests

 All requests made are piped through the express server so no unwanted connections to rule34 will be detected!
+> [!WARNING]
+> Requests are made on localhost by default.
+Change the server.js file for more proxy configuration.

 ### Easy source switching